SABLE: Secure And Byzantine robust LEarning: Abstract

 \section{Abstract}

-Due to the large-scale availability of data, machine learning (ML) algorithms are being deployed in distributed topologies, where different nodes collaborate to train ML models over their individual data by exchanging model-related information (e.g., gradients) with a central server.
-However, distributed learning schemes are notably vulnerable to two threats.
-First, \emph{Byzantine} nodes can single-handedly corrupt the learning by sending incorrect information to the server, e.g., erroneous gradients.
-The standard approach to mitigate such behavior is to use a non-linear robust aggregation method at the server.
-Second, the server can violate the privacy of the nodes.
-Recent attacks have shown that exchanging (unencrypted) gradients enables a \emph{curious} server to recover the totality of the nodes' data.
-The use of homomorphic encryption (HE), a gold standard security primitive, has extensively been studied as a privacy-preserving solution to distributed learning in non-Byzantine scenarios.
-However, due to HE's large computational demand especially for high-dimensional ML models, there has not yet been any attempt to design purely homomorphic operators for non-linear robust aggregators.
-In this work, we present SABLE, the first completely homomorphic and Byzantine robust distributed learning algorithm.
-SABLE essentially relies on a novel plaintext encoding method that enables us to implement the robust aggregator over batching-friendly BGV.
-Moreover, this encoding scheme also accelerates state-of-the-art homomorphic sorting with larger security margins and smaller ciphertext size.
-We perform extensive experiments on image classification tasks and show that our algorithm achieves practical execution times while matching the ML performance of its non-private counterpart.
+Due to the widespread availability of data, machine learning (ML) algorithms are increasingly being implemented in distributed topologies, wherein various nodes collaborate to train ML models via the coordination of a central server.
+However, distributed learning approaches face significant vulnerabilities, primarily stemming from two potential threats.
+Firstly, the presence of \emph{Byzantine} nodes poses a risk of corrupting the learning process by transmitting inaccurate information to the server.
+Secondly, a \emph{curious} server may compromise the privacy of individual nodes, sometimes reconstructing the entirety of the nodes' data.
+Homomorphic encryption (HE) has emerged as a leading security measure to preserve privacy in distributed learning under non-Byzantine scenarios.
+However, the extensive computational demands of HE, particularly for high-dimensional ML models, have deterred attempts to design purely homomorphic operators for non-linear robust aggregators.
+This paper introduces SABLE, the first homomorphic and Byzantine robust distributed learning algorithm. \textsc{SABLE} leverages \textsc{HTS}, a novel and efficient homomorphic operator implementing the prominent coordinate-wise trimmed mean robust aggregator.
+Designing \textsc{HTS} enables us to implement \textsc{HMED}, a novel homomorphic median aggregator.
+Extensive experiments on standard ML tasks demonstrate that \textsc{SABLE} achieves practical execution times while maintaining an ML accuracy comparable to its non-private counterpart.

 \keywords{Homomorphic Encryption, Byzantine Machine Learning}